 Before aiming for growth, you need some stability.
 This includes reliable supply, sufficient staff, efficient production and the ability to deliver products and services on time.
 Addressing problematic issues prevents growth from worsening them.
 You can subcontract, invest in equipment or add shifts as needed.

-We then assess growth potential based on existing resources.
-To sell more products or services, you need more raw materials and time.
-Is it possible to get enough of what you need on time and without compromising quality?
-More people and inventory need more space.
-Can you make better use of your current space or would a move be in order?
+Then you assess your growth potential based on your existing resources and how much you can leverage automation and digital technology.
+To sell more products or services you need more time and more raw materials.
+Ask yourself whether you can get enough of what you need on time and without compromising quality.
+More staff, more specialization and more inventory all require more space.
+Can you optimize your current offices, or would you need to move?

 2. Monitor the market and its outlook